dkackman/chia-repl/src/README.md

-.break              Sometimes you get stuck, this gets you out .clear              Break, and also clear the local context .connect            Opens the websocket connection to the chia daemon using the currently loaded connection .disconnect         Closes the websocket connection to the chia daemon .editor             Enter editor mode
+.break              Sometimes you get stuck, this gets you out .clear              Break, and also clear the local context .connect            Opens the websocket connection to the chia daemon using the currently loaded connection .credits            Shows credits for the various tool authors .disconnect         Closes the websocket connection to the chia daemon .editor             Enter editor mode
 .exit               Exit the REPL
-.help               Print this help message .list-connections   Displays a list of saved connection names .load               Load JS from a file into the REPL session .load-connection    Loads a saved connection with an optional name .more-help          Shows more help about using the environment .save               Save all evaluated commands in this REPL session to a file .save-connection    Saves the current connection with an optional name .save-options       Saves the options
+.help               Print this help message .list-connections   Displays a list of saved connection names .listen             Opens the websocket connection to the chia daemon and listens for `wallet_ui` messages .load               Load JS from a file into the REPL session .load-connection    Loads a saved connection with an optional name .more-help          Shows more help about using the environment .save               Save all evaluated commands in this REPL session to a file .save-connection    Saves the current connection with an optional name .save-options       Saves the options
+.version            Shows the version of this application

 Press Ctrl+C to abort current expression, Ctrl+D to exit the REPL 🌿